LevelZ File Format

 @scroll

 Declares the auto-scrolling speed.
-Supports none
+Supports none, horizontal-left, horizontal-right, vertical-up, and vertical-down.

 Support only provided for 2D Levels.